web3privacy/news/data/2025/week15.md

 <img width="1686" alt="Screenshot 2025-02-03 at 10 30 49 PM" src="https://github.com/user-attachments/assets/317c5722-510b-40ff-88bd-ee5b8c1690e7" />

 Hello, friends!
-After some break we are finally back with our newsletter - surely you missed it.
-But there is no time to waste your time, so let's begin:
+After some break we are finally back with our newsletter.
+We want to say one thing: October will be a huge month for privacy with many product announcements, partnerships, unstoppable events.
+Enjoy the show:

 ---